-WLM is a near edge-on gas rich dwarf irregular galaxy in the Local Group.
+\object{WLM} is a near edge-on gas-rich dwarf irregular galaxy in the Local Group.
 This galaxy is rotationally supported and clearly rotating and isolated from massive galaxies \citep{kep}.
-It is worth noting that WLM in the local group, as well as most of those dwarf irregular galaxies identified as kinematically lopsided, is an isolated system and does not show any signs of strong tidal interaction and there isn't any clear evidence for ongoing accretion of satellite galaxies.
-The dwarf irregular galaxy WLM has interesting dynamics that has recently been studied by a number of groups.
-WLM's rotation curve is asymmetric, the rotation curves for the approaching and the receding halves of WLM are not symmetric and they are distinctly different.
-In this galaxy, the rotation curve of receding side rises much more slowly than it for the approaching side, the velocity gradient for the approaching side is steeper than for it for the receding side in the outer region for this galaxy.
-The rotation curve of the approaching side rises that flattens at a certain radius, whereas the rotation curve for the receding side continues to rise \citep{kep}.
-WLM's velocity field map obtained from an observational $HI$ data cube is asymmetric too.
+It is worth noting that \object{WLM} in the local group, as well as most of those dwarf irregular galaxies identified as kinematically lopsided, is an isolated system and does not show any signs of strong tidal interaction and there is currently no clear evidence for ongoing accretion of satellite galaxies.
+The dwarf irregular galaxy \object{WLM} exhibits interesting dynamics, which was recently studied in a number of works.
+Its rotation curve is asymmetric, the rotation curves for the approaching and the receding halves of \object{WLM} are not symmetric and they are distinctly different.
+In this galaxy, the rotation curve of the receding side rises much more slowly than for the approaching side, while the velocity gradient for the approaching side is steeper than for the receding side in the outer region for this galaxy.
+The rotation curve of the approaching side rises and then flattens at a certain radius, whereas the rotation curve for the receding side continues to rise \citep{kep}. \object{WLM}'s velocity field map obtained from an observational $HI$ data cube is asymmetric too.
 The spider-like shape of iso-velocity contours are curved more strongly on the approaching side and take on the characteristic shape of differential rotation, while the iso-velocity contours on the receding side remain more or less straight and mostly parallel to the minor axis, which is consistent with regular solid-body rotation.
-Dwarf irregular galaxies usually have a slowly-rising rotation curve close to a solid body and there is lack of differential rotation in dwarf irregular galaxies \citep{kep,Lelli}.
-Also the global HI emission profile of WLM shows a strong asymmetry \citep{kep,Rog2020}.
+Dwarf irregular galaxies usually have a slowly rising rotation curve close to a solid body and there is lack of differential rotation in dwarf irregular galaxies \citep{kep,Lelli}.
+Also, the global HI emission profile of \object{WLM} shows a strong asymmetry \citep{kep,Rog2020}.
 Global $HI$ line profiles are influenced by both of the kinematics and the $HI$ distribution.
 The shape of the global line profile has been determined by both the kinematics and the density distribution of the gas.
 Galaxies with such asymmetric global line profiles often have rotation curves that are steeper on one side of the galaxy than on the other side \citep{Swa1999}.